cnorick/curse-of-strahd-notes/Characters/Rictavio.md

 ## Playing Rictavio
 - He wears a [[hat of disguise]] and a [[ring of mind shielding]] to conceal his identity
 - He carries an iron key that unlocks the door to his carnival wagon ([[The Town of Vallaki (N)#Arasek Stockyard (N5)]])
+- He is using multiple layers of fake identities:
+	- He's playing a spy who's playing a carnival ringmaster

 ## History/Info